Land more interviews with our FREE tools. Click To Get Your Free Resume Score

 I completely understand your concerns regarding my experience with [skill].
 You are correct that I didn't have much experience with that at [previous company].
 That said, this doesn't stem from an inability to produce results, but rather a lack of opportunity to do so.

-While my experience on paper may not match up to the initial expectations of the position's description, I have do have two qualities that work in my favor: I am an extremely efficient learner, and am also very effective at translating those learnings into practice.
+While my experience on paper may not match up to the initial expectations of the position's description, I do have two qualities that work in my favor: I am an extremely efficient learner, and am also very effective at translating those learnings into practice.
 Second, I'm much more tenacious than your average individual.
 My career has hinged on these two qualities.

 I left college with no digital experience and a biology degree – all of my digital knowledge was obtained through self study.
 I spent 8 months selling myself without the on-paper experience to back it up.
-When I was finally given the opportunity to apply my knowledge in a business setting, I playing a critical role in landing the company's 2nd largest deal in history.
+When I was finally given the opportunity to apply my knowledge in a business setting, I played a critical role in landing the company's 2nd largest deal in history.
 I am confident that I can have the same success in this role.
 I have the resources necessary to learn what I need in order to be successful at , and am prepared to do whatever it takes to make that happen.

 I understand that interview process is extremely challenging, and that only the top talent ends up with an offer letter at the end.
 I also believe that I am worthy of a shot at that letter.
 [Company] is known for hiring people who excel at the intangibles, as well the ability to learn new things and apply them to existing knowledge.
 That is my forte.